alcatrazEscapee/mcresources/README.md

 ##### Blockstates
 ```
-blockstate(name_parts, model = None, variants = None)
+blockstate(name_parts, model = None, variants = None, use_default_model = True)
 ```
  - `name_parts` specifies the block resource location, as seen above
  - `model` specifies the model.
 If not present, it will default to `modid:block/name/parts`, meaning `blockstate('pink_grass')` will create the file `modid/blockstates/pink_grass.json`, which has a model of `modid:block/pink_grass`
  - `variants` specifies the variants as found in the json file.
 It should be a dictionary as per usual minecraft blockstate files.
-If it isn't present, it will default to an empty / single variant block: `'variants': { '': model }`
+If it isn't present, it will default to an empty / single variant block: `'variants': { '': model }`.
+If present, each variant that does not specify a model will take the default model, unless `use_default_model` is false.

 ##### Block Models
 ```